Bert and Fay Havens House: Description and history

 The one story house is 29 ft wide and 50 ft deep facing southwest.
 The architecture displays elements of American Craftsman bungalow and Western Stick styles.
-An off center porch extends across three quarters of the facade wrapping around the western side.
+An off-center porch extends across three quarters of the facade, wrapping around the western side.
 Just to the east of the front entrance is the rear of a fireplace and chimney which extends piercing the extended gable east of its peak.
 The gable walls are stuccoed and the roof plan is complex with cross gables and a low shed roof covering the porch.

-It was designed by owners Bert and Fay Havens and built my stonemason Fred Kilgore of Hazelton, Idaho in 1927.
-The stone was brought across a frozen Lake Wilson by Bert Havens with horse teams.
-In addition to the stone work Kilgore also did most of the exterior carpentry.
+It was designed by owners Bert and Fay Havens and built by stonemason Fred Kilgore of Hazelton, Idaho in 1927.
+The stone was brought across a frozen Lake Wilson Reservoir by Bert Havens with horse teams.
+In addition to the stone work, Kilgore also did most of the exterior carpentry.
 Much of the interior carpentry was designed and executed by Fay Havens.